Denton, Greater Manchester: Parliamentary representation

 The area of the former Denton urban district initially formed part of the Gorton Parliamentary Division of South East Lancashire from 1885 to 1918; it then became part of the Lancashire, Mossley Parliamentary Division from boundary changes effective in that year's election until 1950.
 From 1950 to 1955 the town was contained within the short-lived Droylsden constituency.
 From 1955 to 1983 Denton was re-grouped with Gorton to form the Manchester, Gorton constituency.
-Since the 1983 boundary changes, Denton has formed part of the Denton and Reddish parliamentary constituency.
+From the 1983 boundary changes until 2024, Denton formed part of the Denton and Reddish parliamentary constituency.
+In 2024, the 2023 review of Westminster constituencies came into effect, with Denton joining Gorton, Longsite and Levenshulme to become the Gorton and Denton Constituency.
 Andrew Gwynne is Denton's current Member of Parliament.
 He was elected in 2005 to represent the Denton and Reddish seat, after long-serving MP Andrew Bennett retired.
+He remained the MP for Denton as part of the new Denton and Gorton Constituency after the 2023 boundary changes.

 Members of Parliament representing Denton since 1885:

 Landmarks

 There is one main war memorial, or cenotaph, in Denton, located in Victoria Park.
 This memorial commemorates people from Denton and Haughton who served in two world wars.
 The names on the war memorial were collected from their relatives who wrote to the council with details of their loved ones who served in either war.
 The war memorial was unveiled on 23 July 1921.
 Figures from the Denton section of the Tameside council website, state that 3,500 Denton men served in the Great War (1914–1918), of that number, 369 people were killed.

 The oldest church in Denton is St. Lawrence's.
 It is almost 500 years old, originally built in 1531.
 It is a listed Grade II* building.
 The church is also known locally as "Th'owd Peg" (the old peg) due to the fact, as a timber-framed building, it was constructed with wooden pegs rather than nails.
 It is more commonly known as the black and white church, because of its appearance.
 A local myth is also said to have a pirate buried within its grounds because of a grave stone marked with a skull and crossbones at its front door.
 In a more thorough investigation and article printed by Denton Local History Society (1995), it was found that the gravestone was actually a masonic gravestone belonging to a deceased Soldier named Samuel Bromley from the Royal Artillery.

-The magnificent Victorian St Anne's Church, Haughton, is a Grade I listed building, and is built in the Gothic Revival style.
+The Victorian St Anne's Church, Haughton, is a Grade I listed building, and is built in the Gothic Revival style.